yoko1998/cpp-modernize-guidelines/README.md

 }
 ```
 Note: old style sample has mistake in interation which is impossible to make in new style.
+Note2: In same way you could unpack not only std::pair, but any custom structures as well, for example `FILETIME`, but it is less practical.

 * Use structural bindings with specific STL algorithms and container methods.
 ```C++